How to ensure you achieve your goals

 Creating a goal you’ll want to reach

-In our previous blog we looked at using the B-SMART acronym to help you focus on your goals and set your business plans for the future.
+In my previous blog I looked at using the B-SMART acronym to help you focus on your goals and set your business plans for the future.
 The B stands for ‘beneficial’ and the idea of setting goals that benefit you should be at the heart of all your business planning.

-When you work for yourself it’s easy to feel bombarded from all angles by articles, business coaches and self-help books who are all telling you what you ‘should’ be doing to build your business.
+When you work for yourself it’s easy to feel bombarded from all angles by experts telling you what you ‘should’ be doing to build your business.
 Of course you are eager to get things right and you want your business to do well, but it’s important not to get bogged down with other people’s goals – that’s why you started up on your own in the first place!

 We know that if you set realistic goals that have a benefit for you, your business and your family, you are far more likely to feel passionate about working towards them, and indeed you will find the whole process more enjoyable.
 You’ll also feel a fantastic sense of achievement when you reach them.